-The Company increased bookings 7.3% over Quarter 2, 2017 due to stronger bookings in both the direct and distributor channels in North America.
+The Company increased bookings 7.3% over Quarter 3, 2017 due to stronger bookings in both the direct and distributor channels in North America and in the Indian markets.

-Booking rates in the distributor channel increased 11.4% over Quarter 2, 2017.
-On a direct channel basis, bookings were higher than Quarter 2, 2017 by 3.8%.
-Stronger bookings in both the U.S. and Canadian markets were experienced as the Company continues to grow market share in our traditional markets via both the distribution and direct OEM channels, particularly power conditioning, mining, oil drilling and construction.
+Booking rates in the distributor channel increased 11.2% over Quarter 3, 2017.
+On a direct channel basis, bookings were higher than Quarter 3, 2017 by 3.7%.
+Stronger bookings in both the U.S. and Canadian markets were experienced as the Company continues to grow market share in our traditional markets through both the distribution and direct OEM channels, particularly the power conditioning, mining, oil drilling and construction project markets.

-On a year-to-date basis overall Company bookings have increased 5.5% over the same period as last fiscal year.
-The distributor channel bookings increased 14.9% and the direct channel bookings are lower by 2.1%, due to lower bookings in the Italian operation with the sale of the VPI business in 2017.
+On a year-to-date basis overall Company bookings have increased 6.1% over the same period as last fiscal year.
+The distributor channel bookings increased 13.6% and the direct channel bookings are slightly lower by 0.2%, due to ongoing lower bookings in the Italian operation with the sale of its VPI business in 2017.

-Backlog increased 20.0% over Quarter 2, 2017.
+Backlog increased 21.9% over Quarter 3, 2017 and grew 4.9% from Quarter 2, 2018.
 The company has experienced increased order activity from North American distributor and OEM customers in mining, oil drilling and the project/construction markets.

-Quotation activity continues to be active - a good indicator of future sales.
-It is expected the combination of the Company's strategic sales initiatives, expanded distributor footprint and new product development will translate into a rise in booking rates.
+Quotation activity remains strong - a good indicator of future sales.
+It is expected the combination of the Company's strategic sales initiatives, expanded distributor footprint and new product development will deliver increased booking rates.

-HPS is sensitive to the volatility and unpredictability of current global economies and the impact that this will have on booking trends.
+HPS is aware of and sensitive to the volatility and unpredictability of current global economies and the impact that this will have on booking trends.
 While several markets are seeing positive quotation and order trends, the Company is cognizant that it may see some volatility and unpredictability in longer term booking rates.